aorith/fittest_creature/README.md

 So, the more age a creature has, the less chance to mutate any property, and if it mutates, the difference in values will be lower, that way when we have a bad population (bad = age is low) creatures will mutate more.
 Then that mutated DNA is used to spawn a new creature.

 When we have a pool of creatures with age > BREEDING_AGE, they will try to breed randomly.
-We can turn on "ONLY_RECORD_BREEDS" so that only the creature that has the current all time age record can breed, even if that creature is dead, which I guess will find creatures with better fitness faster.
+We can turn on "ONLY_RECORD_BREEDS" so that only the creature that currently has "all time age record" can breed, even if that creature is dead..

 There are a few more variables playing into this, the code has a lot of comments explaining it, and it being written in python is pretty well readable :)